Bruce T. Gourley is the Executive-Director of the Baptist History and Heritage Society.

 Bruce has spoken at many conferences and in local churches on subjects related to Baptist history and American religious history at large.
 He also is available to speak on Yellowstone National Park tourism and history.
 Current speaking topics include religion and the American Civil War, the contemporary religious landscape in America, religious liberty and church state separation.
 To contact Bruce for a speaking engagement, click here.

-Bruce is also a semi-professional photographer whose work has been widely published and is available for sale at Fine Art America.
+Bruce is also an award-winning, semi-professional photographer whose work has been widely published and is available for sale at Fine Art America.

 He also enjoys being a father, hiking, backpacking, fly fishing, ultimate frisbee, and outdoor activities in general.